oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

       }
     }

+Note that the *enum* and *pointer* extensions create shallow dependencies: the referenced types are needed in order to simplify them but types below the direct references are not.

 ### 3.3.6 Links
 Types in an information model cannot reference themselves, either directly or indirectly through other types.
 In other words, a type graph cannot have cycles.
 But an information model can represent arbitrarily-connected *instance* graphs using links.
 Links can have any syntax including integers, UUIDs, addresses, format-specific strings such as URIs, or unrestricted strings.
-The only information modelling requirement is that the identifier of an instance (its primary key) must have the same syntax as any links that reference it (foreign keys).
+The only information modeling requirement is that the identifier of an instance (its primary key) must have the same syntax as any links that reference it (foreign keys).

-The link extension automates that requirement: the *key* option within a container type designates a field to be used as a primary key, and the *link* option designates a reference to an instance of a specified type.
+The link extension automates that requirement: the *key* option within a structured type designates a field as a primary key, and the *link* option designates a reference to an instance of a specified type.
 The *key* and *link* options do not affect the serialization or validation of data, but they MAY be used by applications to perform relationship-aware operations such as checking or enforcing referential integrity.

-As an example, a Person type might be used to represent friends and family relationships.
+As an example, a Person type might be used to represent friends, family and employment relationships.
 This example assumes that an Organization type is defined elsewhere with a Key field called 'ein':

     Person = Record
         1 id        Key(Integer)